-Meanwhile, the spuriously induced first order serial correlation in the observed returns defined in equation (21) is readily broken through the use of staggered, or skip-one, returns.
-Specifically, replacing the sum of the absolute adjacent returns in equation (5) with the corresponding staggered absolute returns, a modified realized bi-power variation measure may be defined by, where the normalization factor in front of the sum reflects the loss of two observations due to the staggering.
-Of course, higher order serial dependencies could be broken in an analogous fashion by further increasing the lag length.
-Similarly, the integrated quarticity may alternatively be estimated by the staggered realized tripower quarticity,
+The spurious serial correlation in the observed returns defined in equation (21) is, however, readily broken through the use of staggered, or skip-one, returns.
+Specifically, replacing the sum of the absolute adjacent returns in equation (5) with the corresponding staggered absolute returns, a modified realized bipower variation measure may be defined by where the normalization factor in front of the sum reflects the loss of two observations due to the staggering.
+Of course, higher order serial dependence could be broken in an analogous fashion by further increasing the lag length.
+Similarly, the integrated quarticity may alternatively be estimated by the staggered realized tri-power quarticity,

 Importantly, as shown by Barndorff-Nielsen and Shephard (2004a), in the absence of the noise component, these staggered realized variation measures remain consistent for the corresponding integrated variation measures.
-Consequently, the asymptotic distribution of the test statistic obtained by replacing $BV{t+1}(\Delta)$ and $TQ{t+1}(\Delta)$ in equation (18) with their staggered counterparts, $BV{1,t+1}(\Delta)$ and $TQ{1,t+1}(\Delta)$, respectively, say $Z{1,t+1}(\Delta)$, will also be asymptotically (for $\Delta \rightarrow 0$) standard normally distributed.
+Consequently, the asymptotic distribution of the test statistic obtained by replacing $BV{t+1}(\Delta)$ and $TQ{t+1}(\Delta)$ in equation (18) with their staggered counterparts, $BV{1,t+1}(\Delta)$ and $TQ{1,t+1}(\Delta)$ , respectively, say $Z{1,t+1}(\Delta)$ , will also be asymptotically (for $\Delta \neg 0$ ) standard normally distributed.
 However, following the discussion above, the staggering should help alleviate the confounding influences of the market microstructure noise, resulting in empirically more accurate finite sample approximations.

-This conjecture is indeed confirmed by the comprehensive simulation results reported in Huang and Tauchen (2005), which show that the ratio-statistic calculated with the staggered realized bi-power and tripower variation measures performs admirably for a wide range of market microstructure contaminants.
-Quoting from the conclusion in Huang and Tauchen (2005): "The Monte Carlo evidence suggests that, under the arguably realistic scenarios considered here, the recently developed tests for jumps perform impressively and are not easily fooled."
+This conjecture is indeed confirmed by the comprehensive simulation results reported in Huang and Tauchen (2005), which show that the ratio-statistic calculated with the staggered realized bi-power and tri-power variation measures performs admirably for a wide range of market microstructure contaminants. component.

-Hence, in the empirical results reported on below we will rely on the $J{t,\alpha}(\Delta)$ and $C{t,\alpha}(\Delta)$ measures previously defined in equations (19) and (20) calculated on the basis of the staggered $Z{1,t}(\Delta)$ statistic.
-To facilitate the notation, we will again omit the explicit reference to the sampling frequency, Δ , simply referring to the "significant" jump and continuous sample path variability measures calculated from the five-minute returns as $J{t,\alpha}$ and $C{t,\alpha}$, respectively.
-The subsequent section summarizes various features of these jump measurements for values of α ranging from 0.5 to 0.9999, or Φ{α} ranging from 0.0 to 3.719.
+Hence, in the empirical results reported below we rely on the $J{t,\alpha}(\Delta)$ and $C{t,\alpha}(\Delta)$ measures previously defined in equations (19) and (20) calculated on the basis of the staggered $Z{1,t}(\Delta)$ statistic.
+To facilitate the notation, we will again omit the explicit reference to the sampling frequency, $\Delta$ , simply referring to the jump and continuous sample path variability measures calculated from the five-minute returns as $J{t,\alpha}$ and $C{t,\alpha}$ , respectively.
+Subsequently we shall summarize various features of these jump measurements for values of $\alpha$ ranging from 0.5 to 0.9999, or $\Phi{\alpha}$ ranging from 0.0 to 3.719.

-C. Significant Jump Measurements and Macroeconomic News
+C. Jumps Measurements and Macroeconomic News